How Do Pensions And Life Insurance Work Together?

 State Pensions

-There are really not many ways to link life insurance and your state pension.
-A state pension is money from the government, calculated based on your working life.
+There are not many ways to link life insurance and your state pension.
+A state pension is a form of government assistance, calculated based on your working life.

-There’s no life insurance portion of it and no optional life insurance cover to add to it.
+There’s no life insurance portion, and no optional life insurance coverage can be added to it.
 You can, if you wish, sign up for independent life insurance coverage and use part of your pension to pay for it, but that’s functionally no different from paying for life insurance using any other source of funds you have.

 When you reach the end of your life, your state pension ends.

-However, your spouse often can inherit some amount of your pension, ranging from 50% to 100%, depending on your circumstances and age.
+However, your spouse can often inherit a portion of your pension, ranging from 50% to 100%, depending on your circumstances and age.
 Sometimes, this can be paid out as a lump sum, which can feel like life insurance but isn’t.

 Non-State Retirement Funds and Other Options